ucsb-cs148-s21/1pm-t2-food-bank/team/Retrospectives/RETRO_02.md

 ## Action item

-* a goal: Work together/communicate more with other group members.
+* a goal: Distributing clear work assignments
-* a change: Use the Kanban board for small tasks that can be individually completed.
+* a change: Communicate during class, but also out of class when we have questions about what we should be working on.
-* a measurement: At each standup we look at the Kanban board.
+* a measurement: Make sure that each memember has at least one in-progress goal on Kanban board.

 ## Optional